Canada’s Favourite Debt Relief and Credit Rebuilding Specialists

 Myth #1: Debt consolidation is only for people with bad credit.

-Fact-check: Debt consolidation is not just for people with bad credit.
+Fact-check: This option is not just for people with bad credit.
 In fact, people with good credit may be able to qualify for lower interest rates and better loan terms.
-Debt consolidation can be helpful for anyone who is struggling with multiple debts, regardless of their credit score.
+Combining your debts together can be helpful for anyone who is struggling with multiple debts, regardless of their credit score.

 Myth #2: Debt consolidation is the same as debt settlement.

 Fact-check: Debt consolidation and debt settlement are two different options for dealing with debt.
-Debt consolidation involves taking out a new loan or line of credit to pay off multiple debts, while debt settlement involves negotiating with creditors to pay back less than what you owe.
+The first involves taking out a new loan or line of credit to pay off multiple debts, while debt settlement involves negotiating with creditors to pay back less than what you owe.

-Myth #3: Debt consolidation always lowers your interest rate.
+Myth #3: Consolidating your debt always lowers your interest rate.

-Fact-check: While debt consolidation can often lead to a lower interest rate, this is not always the case.
+Fact-check: While merging all your debts into one single debt can often lead to a lower interest rate, this is not always the case.
 It’s important to shop around and compare interest rates from multiple lenders to ensure that you’re getting the best deal.
 Additionally, some debt consolidation loans may have hidden fees or charges, so it’s important to read the fine print carefully.

 Myth #4: Debt consolidation will solve all of your financial problems.